 - Adverse Effect Wage Rate (AEWR)

-- Legal status and migration practices of hired crop farmworkers
+- Legal status and migration practices of hired farmworkers (crop agriculture only)

 Finally, we provide links to key data sources with summaries.

 The U.S. agricultural workforce has long consisted of a mixture of two groups of workers: (1) self-employed farm operators and their family members, and (2) hired workers.
 Both types of employment were in long-term decline from 1950 to 1990, as mechanization contributed to rising agricultural productivity, reducing the need for labor.
 Since 1990, employment levels have stabilized.